Jayhawks vs. Razorbacks: Second Round Betting Trends, Record ATS, Home/Road Splits

 |141.5

-- Kansas has gone 8-2 in its last 10 contests, with a 6-4 record against the spread in that span.
+- Kansas has a 6-4 record against the spread while going 8-2 overall over its past 10 contests.

+- Three of Jayhawks' last 10 games have gone over the total.

+- Arkansas is 4-6 against the spread and 4-6 overall in its last 10 games.

-- The Jayhawks have gone over the total in three of their past 10 contests.
+- The Razorbacks have gone over the total in six of their last 10 contests.

-- The Jayhawks record 75.5 points per game, 8.2 more points than the 67.3 the Razorbacks allow.
+- The Jayhawks put up 75.5 points per game, 8.2 more points than the 67.3 the Razorbacks allow.

 New to BetMGM Sportsbook?
 We've got the best offer for new users!
 Be sure to use our link to get this great bonus for first-time depositors.